CrookedY/AirPollutionBot/README.md

 # AirPollutionBot
 tweets air pollution data for sheffield city centre

 Now replies.
-Tweet @shefairpol with '@shefairpol what's the air pollution in x'
+Tweet @shefairpol with '@shefairpol what's the air pollution in x' (not twitter live)

 # Development
 hack on the python, make it do what you want